camunda/camunda-platform-tutorials/solutions/ci-cd/README.md

 #### SaaS

 1. Create an API client [as described in the documentation](https://docs.camunda.io/docs/next/apis-tools/web-modeler-api/authentication/?authentication=saas) (with at least "Get" and "Create" scopes for "Web Modeler API").
-2Camunda can also be used to orchestrate your process development lifecycle (PDLC), covering all steps from change reviews to release activities..
+2. Camunda can also be used to orchestrate your process development lifecycle (PDLC), covering all steps from change reviews to release activities..
 Click on "Create" and create a connector secret `WEB_MODELER_CLIENT_ID` and `WEB_MODELER_CLIENT_SECRET` in the cluster you want to use the blueprint in and set the values to the "Client ID" and "Client Secret" respectively.

 #### Self-Managed